Nathan Healy

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-The financial benefit varies by home and system size, but can save homeowners hundreds to thousands of dollars annually in avoided property tax increases.
-For example, if you install a $30,000 solar system and your local property tax rate is 1.2%, this exclusion saves you $360 per year in property taxes that you would otherwise pay.
+The financial benefit varies based on your system’s value and local tax rates, but it can save homeowners hundreds to thousands of dollars annually.
+For example, if you install a $30,000 solar system in an area with a 1.2% property tax rate, you could save approximately $360 per year in property taxes.
 The exclusion applies to solar systems used for electricity production, water heating, space conditioning, and other qualifying purposes, but excludes solar pool heaters and hot tub heaters.

 Most homeowners don’t need to file any paperwork – the exclusion is automatically applied when your county assessor receives your building permit.
-However, if you’re the first buyer of a newly constructed home with solar installed by the builder (completed after January 1, 2008), you may need to file form BOE-64-SES to claim the exclusion.
-The program is currently extended through the 2025-26 fiscal year and is scheduled to sunset on January 1, 2027, so systems must be installed before this deadline to qualify.
+However, if you’re the first buyer of a newly constructed home with solar (completed after January 1, 2008), you may need to file form BOE-64-SES to claim the exclusion.
+The program is currently extended through the 2025-26 fiscal year and is scheduled to sunset on January 1, 2027, so systems must be installed before this date to qualify.

 Eligible homeowners can receive up to $3 per watt in fixed, capacity-based incentives.
 For example, if you install a 6-kilowatt solar system, you could receive up to $18,000 in upfront incentives to reduce your installation costs.

-To qualify for DAC-SASH, you must own and live in your home, receive electricity service from PG&E, Southern California Edison, or San Diego Gas & Electric, and be enrolled in or eligible for the CARE or FERA income-qualified utility programs.
+To qualify for DAC-SASH, you must own and live in your home, receive electricity service from Pacific Gas & Electric (PG&E), Southern California Edison (SCE), or San Diego Gas & Electric (SDG&E), and be enrolled in or eligible for the CARE or FERA income-qualified utility programs.
 Additionally, your property must be located in a designated disadvantaged community area.
-If you think you might qualify, you can visit the GRID Alternatives website to learn more about the application process and confirm your eligibility.
+If you think you may qualify, you can visit the GRID Alternatives website to learn more about the application process and verify your eligibility.

-Important considerations include timing and grandfathering rules.
-If you submitted a complete interconnection application before April 14, 2023, you may qualify for the more generous NEM 2.0 program.
-However, any system size increases or decreases of more than 20% will move you to the less favorable NEM 3.0 program.
-Most utilities settle excess credits annually during your anniversary month, though some like Imperial Irrigation District settle monthly without rollover options.
+If you submitted a complete interconnection application before April 14, 2023, you may qualify for the more favorable NEM 2.0 grandfathering with the major utilities.
+However, any system size increases or decreases of more than 20% will move you to the new Net Billing structure.
+Most utilities settle excess credits annually during your anniversary month, though some like IID and SMUD settle monthly, and LADWP allows credits to roll over indefinitely.

 Ready to start saving with solar?